-The original house had a graceful style, with a beautiful garden facing two street and a generous verandah to the front on two sides.
-The siting of the house was unusual in that there was no back yard as such – the rear part of the house was a carport and most of the open space is located along the side and front of the house – meaning that the public and private areas were different to most houses of the area.
+An inner city beauty needed an update.
+The original corner house had a graceful style, with a garden facing two streets and a generous verandah.
+But the siting of the house was unusual in that there was no back yard – to the rear was only a carport – and most of the open space was located along the side and front of the house.

-The new building is a carefully crafted building that performs a number of tasks in this constrained location.
-The form and expression of the new addition seeks to sit comfortably next to the existing brick dwelling, the laneway to the rear and be prominent so as to make the most of the corner location.
-The shape of the building is carefully considered – we chose an asymmetrical gable roof that kept the height of the new building low to the laneway side.
-This meant we did not impact the amount of sunlight our neighbours received during the day.
-It also meant the the shape of the new contemporary addition building reflected the shapes and forms of the original house.
-By stepping the new addition towards the street we were able to create openings to the street and create a new courtyard that opened up from the kitchen area.
-This private open space will be enriched become as the garden that the owners put in place is given time to mature.
+The shape of the new addition was carefully considered – we chose an asymmetrical gable roof that kept the height of the new construction low to the laneway side, meaning we did not impact the amount of sunlight our neighbours received during the day.
+The shape of the contemporary addition also reflected the shapes and forms of the original house.
+By stepping the new addition towards the street we were able to create direct openings as well as a new private garden courtyard that flows from the kitchen area.

-The choice of materials was carefully selected – we choose zinc cladding for the exterior and we purposefully used the same material for the roof and walls of the upstairs addition.
-The natural zinc cladding allows for a crisper detailing around windows, gutters and fascias – and we felt this was an appropriate way to link the craftsmanship of the original building with the new addition.
-We also know that over time the zinc will take on a patina as it weathers that will enrich the facade.
-It is also a material that is designed to last and we know that all things considered the new addition will be around for a long period of time.
-Downstairs we recycled the existing bricks from the original house and reused the material for both the brick paving and external walls.
-And internally we used tiles, polished concrete and laminate for the joinery.
+The choice of materials was equally important – we used durable zinc cladding for the exterior and we purposefully used the same material for the roof and walls of the upstairs addition.
+The natural zinc cladding allows for a crisper detailing around windows, gutters and fascias and we felt this was an appropriate way to link the craftsmanship of the original building with the new addition.
+Over time the zinc will take on a patina as it weathers that will further enrich the facade.
+Downstairs we recycled bricks from the original house and reused them for paving and external walls.
+Internally we used tiles, polished concrete and laminate for the joinery.
 Our aim was to make the spaces feel light and connected – and we made sure that the materials sat comfortably in the environment we created rather than become a feature in themselves.